 Vehicle trackers can be divided into:

 The difference between passive and active vehicle trackers is the way of receiving the data collected on the device.
 Passive vehicle trackers save the information on the device, which needs to be downloaded later.
 Active trackers send the information in real-time to a server and do not need to be downloaded.
-Information sent from active trackers can be accesses from a software.
+Information sent from active trackers can be accessed from a software programme.

 GPS data loggers can be considered as passive vehicle trackers and have the advantage of being a less expensive solution with an easier installation.
-Data pushers are active trackers and “push” the information into a server.
-Data pushers tend to be more expensive solution as they bring more functions and benefits, however, for some companies this solution might be more cost-effective.
+Data pushers are active trackers and ‘push’ the information to a server.
+Data pushers tend to be a more expensive solution as they usually have more functions and benefits, however, for some companies this solution might be more cost-effective.
 The installation of such solution is more difficult, as it is has two components and therefore usually requires a professional help.

 The vehicle tracking system inevitably belongs to fleet management.
 In its most basic function vehicle tracking systems collect, and depending on the type of device, also send information on the whereabouts of the vehicle being tracked at a given time.
 That is, however, the most basic function and vehicle tracking system can bring more benefits for a company if the right type of device is chosen.

 Data pushers and GPS data loggers are the most common types.
 Data pullers can be useful for certain companies, however, it is a less common solution.
 Types of devices can be further divided into passive and active.

 GPS data loggers, as the name suggest, collects and saves information, which can be later downloaded and retrieved.
 Typical information that GPS data loggers collect are information on directions and routes taken, speed, stops and idle time and, the most common function – location and time information.